DemWafflez/CUDA-2D-Softbody-Physics-Simulation/README.md

 I rarely use github (3rd or 4th time) so I have no idea what I'm doing right now.

+Scales up to 3-4M Particles at 6 substeps on my RTX 4070 before going under 60 fps so I think any NVIDIA gpu can handle this.
+Very memory bandwidth intensive!!!

 **CONTROLS:**

 E - Generate Softbody